-CLIFFTOP ADVENTURERS' GUILD
+THE CLIFFTOP ADVENTURERS' GUILD

 Eberron, of course, has its share of organizations dedicated to the support and employment of exceptional individuals.
-Professional adventurers in good standing might be invited to join the Clifftop Adventurers' Guild (WGtE 150, Sharn: City of Towers 52), based in the Clifftop district of Upper Dura, Sharn.
-It was founded 150 years ago by a dwarf named Shekkal Korranor.
+Professional adventurers in good standing might be invited to join the Clifftop Adventurers' Guild (see chapter 1 of Eberron: Rising from the Last War).
+The Clifftop guild, based in the Clifftop district of Upper Dura, Sharn, was founded one hundred fifty years ago by a dwarf named Shekkal Korranor.
 The current leader is Sumara Korranor, better known among her charges as Summer.

-The reputation of the CAG is well earned, and members are expected to uphold the Guild's virtuous principles.
-Their longstanding rivals, the Deathsgate Guild, have no such inclinations.
+The reputation of the Clifftop guild is well earned, and members are expected to uphold their guild's virtuous principles.
+Their longstanding rivals from the Deathsgate guild have no such inclinations.